Free YouTube Course

 6. No gaps between video clips

-- Make sure that no small gaps exist between video clips
+- Make sure that no small gaps exist between video clips.
+(But you should have gaps between audio clips.)

 - Otherwise, black portions will appear on screen